-Within the potential budget impact analysis section of each final report, we will include an "affordability and access alert" if discussion among clinical experts at the public meeting of ICER's independent appraisal committees suggests that full, "clinically optimal" utilization at estimated net pricing (or at the \$150,000 per evLY threshold price if estimated net price is not available) would exceed the ICER annual potential budget impact threshold, without active intervention by insurers and others to manage access to the treatment.
-The affordability and access alert signals that the additional health care costs with a new intervention may be difficult for the health care system to absorb over the short term.
+Within the potential budget impact analysis section of each final report, we will include a subsection discussing whether ICER is issuing an "Access and Affordability alert".
+The goal of the alert is to signal that the additional health care costs introduced by a new intervention may be difficult for the health care system to absorb over the short term.
 In this situation, other needed services may be displaced, or health care insurance costs may rapidly rise, which would threaten sustainable access to high-value care for all patients.